vvinnyk/ISBNWebService/README.md

 2) assembly project: mvn clean compile assembly:single <br/>
 3) navigate to the folder: cd target <br/>
 4) Start Server: java -jar ISBNWebService-1.0-SNAPSHOT-jar-with-dependencies.jar<br/>
+Default port is 8765, you can specify it as parameter.

 ## Usage